Gameplay

 Each time you complete a quest, you earn Event Points (EP, see the table below).

-A Generation Skip will occur:
+A Time Skip will occur:

 - if your EP Total ≥ 15.